 Following the departure of Georgius Handl from Prague, the death of Gallus's long-standing friend and supporter Caspar Schönauer on the first day of 1589 was another blow for the composer.
-An occasional publication entitled Epicedion harmonicum (published in MAMS Supplementa 4) was dedicated to this friend's memory.
+An occasional publication entitled Epicedion harmonicum25 (published in MAMS Supplementa 4) was dedicated to this friend's memory.
 It contains a preface that constitutes the longest and most personal surviving text written by Gallus.
 The musical contents comprise three compositions, two of which are scored for eight parts divided into two choirs: the first part is a deploration for Schönauer; the second, an acclamation celebrating the enthronement of Schönauer's successor, Ambrosius Teleczenus.
 Both texts are written from the perspective of the composer, and it is highly likely that Gallus himself penned them.
 A third, more modest composition in four parts concludes the Epicedion with a further acclamation of Teleczenus as the new provost of Zábrdovice.
-The music for this last piece is probably a contrafactum adapted to words specially written by Pontanus von Breitenberg.

-The last volume of his music printed during Gallus's lifetime was a collection of 53 secular compositions on Latin texts for four voices entitled Harmoniae morales (published in MAMS 26), which originally came out in three volumes in 1589 (Book I) and 1590 (Books II and III).
-In his foreword the composer explains, adopting a topos frequently found in dedicatory texts, that his friends have urged him to give himself some respite from serious music and permit himself a more relaxed form of inspiration by addressing secular matters.
+The music for this last piece is probably a contrafactum adapted to words specially written by Pontanus von Breitenberg.26 have urged him to give himself some respite from serious music and permit himself a more relaxed form of inspiration by addressing secular matters.
 Gallus admits, however, that in order to avoid any resemblance to the vein of the madrigal in its lyrical and sensual aspects he has chosen to use the Latin language and name his compositions moralia.
 This text is also important for containing the sole mention from the composer's own mouth of his employment as the choirmaster of a church.
 Gallus also alludes to his recent difficulties with the printing of his oeuvre following the departure of his brother.
 Last but not least, he also makes a clear personal allusion to the fact that, as a Carniolus, he does not consider himself a German but belongs, rather, to a different nation, identifying his compatriots elliptically by the word nostrates ("our people").
 The literary sources of the collection are numerous, and the composer explains how he has received a great number of texts from friends and acquaintances for setting to music.
 This fact is confirmed by the great variety of sources and provenances displayed by these texts: Classical Latin poetry (Ovid, Martial, Virgil) appears alongside medieval proverbs and Renaissance apophthegmata or epigrammata in the manner of Erasmus of Rotterdam.
 The three modern authors identified in this collection are two poets laureate - Georg Pontanus and Salomon Frenzel, already mentioned - plus the Protestant jurist Lucas Geizkofler (1550-1620), who had studied in Strasbourg under the supervision of Johannes Sturm (as had Frenzel) and became an adviser and lawyer acting for the Fugger family in Augsburg.
 Both his and Frenzel's names connect the intellectual circle around Gallus with a Lutheran milieu close to the Melanchthonian ideals of irenism and piety.